SovereignCloudStack/gx-credential-generator/README.md

 #### 1. Create `clouds.yaml` configuration file

-gx-credential-generator requires access to OpenStack cluster as normal tenant user and has to be configured with these user credentials to access your Openstack cloud.
+gx-credential-generator requires access to the OpenStack API as a normal tenant user and has to be configured with these user credentials to access your Openstack cloud.
 This is done using [clouds.yaml](https://docs.openstack.org/python-openstackclient/ussuri/configuration/index.html).